 In 2010, Ali started a recurring segment called “Midstate Mysteries,” which examines cold cases across central Pennsylvania.
 The series has twice been nominated for a Mid-Atlantic Regional Emmy for crime reporting.

 Ali is passionate about crime and court reporting and has appeared twice on the Investigation Discovery channel discussing local cases.

-In 2015, Ali also created the “Mommy Minute” on Daybreak, a bi-monthly segment aimed at discussing issues important to local parents.
+In 2015, Ali created the “Mommy Minute” on Daybreak, a weekly segment aimed at discussing issues important to local parents.

 Ali created the “What’s Going Around” segment in 2017, informing parents of the illnesses that are affecting children across the Midstate.
 The segment airs every Thursday morning on Daybreak.

 Ali grew up in Royersford, PA.
 She attended Hofstra University on Long Island where she graduated summa cum laude and played Division I field hockey.